swoole/swoole-docs/modules/swoole-server/configuration/open_http2_protocol.md

 ### open_http2_protocol

-Enable the process of http2 protocal.
+Enable the process of http2 protocol.

 This configuration needs to compile swoole with `--enable-http2`